mmmirrra/mmmirrra.github.io/_posts/2023-08-05-MultimediaSystem-data-image-graphics.markdown

 - Rendering Techniques
   - Mapping techniques
     - Texture processing technique using texture to increase the realism of objects
-      - Texture mapping : A method of simply applying materials such as photographs or drawings to the surface of an object
+      - Texture mapping: A method of simply applying materials such as photographs or drawings to the surface of an object
-      - Bump mapping : A method of forming bumps, such as irregularities, on the surface of an object
+      - Bump mapping: A method of forming bumps, such as irregularities, on the surface of an object
-      - Opacity mapping : A method of representing the transparency of an object
+      - Opacity mapping: A method of representing the transparency of an object
-      - Reflection mapping : A method of representing reflections on a surface
+      - Reflection mapping: A method of representing reflections on a surface
   - Shading Technique
     - A technique for coloring an object by calculating the brightness of each unit surface of the object, the brightness of the light source, the brightness of the surroundings, and the angle of the three-dimensional surface
-      - Flat shading : The most basic technique
+      - Flat shading: The most basic technique
-      - Gouraud shading : Softer contrast than flat shading
+      - Gouraud shading: Softer contrast than flat shading
-      - Phong shading : Suitable for objects with curved surfaces
+      - Phong shading: Suitable for objects with curved surfaces
   - Hidden line removal technique
     - Technique to remove invisible lines from objects